magdawybraniec/Bird-songs-recognition-evaluation-of-the-resulats/README.md

 | 27. | Common Wood Pigeon | *Columba palumbus* | 1460 | 265 | 0,12 |

-# 2. Probable reasons of low accuracy - from ornithological-side
+# 2. Probable reasons of low accuracy - from ornithological side

 Sounds of bird species with accuracy below 75% are characterized by:
 * low number of recordings